Publishing Model

 Does Lost Island Press publish internationally?

 We publish our books in the United States with worldwide distribution.
 This means our books can be purchased directly on our website from readers all around the world.
-We also work with distributors to ensure our books are available on Amazon, Barnes & Noble, and several small, international online retailers.
-Note that audiobooks, BlueBounds, and other special editions are often sold exclusively on our website.
-If you’re interested licensing foreign rights for Lost Island Press titles, please contact info@lostislandpress.com.
+We also work with distributors to ensure our books are available on Amazon, Barnes & Noble, and other major online retailers for wider reach.